git-user-cpp/gnu_linux_config_wizard/README.md

 ---

+All set!
+Your GNU/Linux system is ready to use!

 ---

-To build the program create and enter the build/ directory
+If you want to build the program: create and enter the build/ directory
 ```
 mkdir build
 cd build